kennycason/call/README.md

 Run
 ===

-A command line tool to organize commonly used commands and tasked.
-Commands are stored in the local json file: `~/.run.library.json`
+Aliases made simple.
+A command line tool to organize commonly used commands/tasks.
+Written in Kotlin.

-Currently Run depends on Bash to execute all commands.

 ## Usage